wale-prog/Book-Store/README.md

 > Project Description.

-> "Bookstore" is a website app for tracking daily personal progress through the day.
-It is a Single Page App (SPA) that allows users to input a set of tasks and mark as completed or remove as soon as the tasks are done
+> "Bookstore" is a website app for tracking daily personal progress.
+It is a Single Page App (SPA) that allows users to input books and mark as completed or remove as soon as the user finish reading them.

 ## Built With